 But the few that really stand out would be the engulfing candlestick, Doji, and, the morning/ evening star.

-Candlestick patterns can then be introduced for confirming market behaviour aligns with a proposed trade.
+Candlestick patterns can then be introduced to confirm market behavior aligns with a proposed trade.

-Candlesticks do an amazing job of representing market prices while giving extra information.
+Candlesticks do a fantastic job of representing market prices while giving extra information.
 Traders can see where the price is visited during instances of a session.

-Plus, these days trading platforms offer them in different colours which are more aesthetically pleasing.
+These days, trading platforms offer them in different colors, which are more aesthetically pleasing.

 A price of a commodity either increases or decreases over time, right?
 The fluctuations in price over any time span can be recorded with candlesticks.

-When a price increases it is shown by a bullish candle which is typically green or white.
-On the other hand, a black or red candlestick represents a decrease in price.
+When a price increases, it is shown by a bullish candle which is typically green or white.
+On the other hand, a black or red candlestick represents a price decrease.

 Most traders today view whatever commodity, crypto, or currency pair they trade with Japanese candlesticks.

-To fully utilize the strength of Japanese candlesticks, the patterns/ formations you’d likely come across have to be learned.
+To fully utilize the strength of Japanese candlesticks, the patterns/ formations you’d likely come across must be learned.